Read This First

 Prompt 1: Describe the value and limitations of IQ assessments.

-The section turns on Limitations of IQ Assessments and Value and Limitations of IQ Assessments.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Limitations of IQ Assessments and Value and Limitations of IQ Assessments in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Limitations of IQ Assessments distinct from Value and Limitations of IQ Assessments.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Limitations of IQ Assessments distinct from Value and Limitations of IQ Assessments.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Standardized Measurement